xballoy/xballoy.github.io/_posts/2017-11-19-my-global-day-of-code-retreat-2017.md

 ---
 layout: post
 title: My Global Day of Code Retreat 2017
-description: Summary of all the iterations of Conway’s Game of Life we had at the Global Day of Code Retreat 2017.
+description: What I learned about TDD, functional programming, and communication at Code Retreat 2017.
 author: Xavier Balloy
 tags:
   - code retreat
   - kata
+  - tdd
+  - pair programming
+  - conways game of life
 ---
-My takeout on the Global Day of Code Retreat 2017.
+My takeaway from the Global Day of Code Retreat 2017.

 <!--more-->
 ![Picture of the Global Day of Code Retreat at AXA](/assets/2017-11-19-my-global-day-of-code-retreat-2017-1.jpeg)